Punktum-dk/epp-service-specification/README.md

 - `true`
 - `false`

-Read more about the [VID service provided by Punktum dk](DKHMVID).
+Read more about the [VID service provided by Punktum dk][DKHMVID].
 Please note that only registrant managed domains can purchase VID service at Punktum dk.

 <a id="implementation-limitations"></a>